Pharmaceutical Detailing Tips

 Pharma Detailing Story

-One of the ways the industry achieves this goal is through what is also called detail.
-In detail, PSR tries to convince doctors that their company's products are good and need to be prescribed, even if marketing their brand is not the only goal or purpose of the details (as in "marketing").
+In detailing, PSR tries to convince doctors that their company's products are good and need to be prescribed, even if marketing their brand is not the only goal or purpose of the details (as in "marketing").

 It is also intended to provide busy doctors with information about the medicines used to promote the drug and to keep them up to date - progress in the field in general.